 Interested in expanding your engineering education?
 We’re always looking for biomedical, mechanical, computer, and electrical engineers and computer science interns to join our team.
 The ideal candidate will have creativity, broad technical knowledge, and the irresistible desire to dig into challenging problems.
 Our interns see all aspects of the product development process and definitely get hands-on in the Workshop.
 We also offer a flexible workplace to balance work, family, and personal interests.
 Intern virtually and in-office.
 Part-time internships are available during the school year.

 We are currently interviewing candidates for Summer 2024!
 Please apply below, if interested.

 - Nov & Dec – Interviewing candidates

 Apply for Spring or Summer 2024

 Put your engineering classes to good use and have fun doing it.
 Learn how to design & build new products for the medical device & defense industries.
-Rising juniors & seniors/MSE in computer science, electrical, mechanical, computer, and biomedical engineering programs should apply.
+Rising juniors and seniors or graduate students in computer science, electrical, mechanical, computer, and biomedical engineering programs should apply.